Home » Science and Tech Notes » Nipah Virus In India

 Conclusion

 The Nipah virus remains a serious public health challenge in India, especially in regions like Kerala.
-Staying informed, practicing good hygiene, and following public health guidelines are essential to protecting yourself and others from this dangerous virus.
+Staying informed, practising good hygiene, and following public health guidelines are essential to protecting yourself and others from this dangerous virus.

 Sharing is caring!

-Nipah Virus In Kerala FAQs
+Nipah Virus FAQs

 Who is affected by the Nipah virus?